 Their hopes lie in adoption of the Articles of Confederation and Perpetual Union.
-Fifteen months ago, Congress had named two committees, one to write a Declaration of Independence, one to develop Articles of Confederation.
+Fifteen months before, Congress had named two committees, one to write a Declaration of Independence, and one to develop Articles of Confederation.
 It took just a month to finish the Declaration, but so far only a few Articles have been approved.

 Now convened in York Town, farther away from battle, delegates know they must finish the critically-important document.
 Perhaps buoyed by General Gates’ victory at Saratoga, the delegates work feverishly to settle outstanding issues and to edit the Articles so that the individual states will find them acceptable.